-During our first coaching session I show them how to connect with the tarot on an intuitive level by exploring the details of each image.
+During our first session I show them how to connect with the tarot on an intuitive level by exploring the details of each image.

 We are looking at symbolism (less complicated than it sounds), the whole scene, feelings and emotions generated, and last but not least the student’s own life experiences reflected in the cards.

 During the session I encourage the student to open their mind and tap into their unconscious and imagination.

 It’s always fantastic to see, when a student suddenly ‘gets it’, like a switch being turned on in the brain.